Balanced softmax cross-entropy for incremental learning with and without memory: Introduction

 In this work, we propose a novel approach to mitigate the bias towards new classes in large-scale class incremental learning with and without a replay memory.
-Our proposed method relies on the use during the training procedure of the Balanced Softmax activation function~\citep{NEURIPS2020_2ba61cc3} for the Cross-Entropy loss instead of the commonly used Standard Softmax function.
-By combining the Balanced Softmax Cross-Entropy loss with state-of-the-art approaches for class incremental learning with rehearsal memory, it is possible to further improve the average incremental accuracy of those methods on competitive benchmarks while potentially also decreasing the computational cost of the training procedure as the Balanced Softmax Cross-Entropy loss does not require any additional balanced finetuning step.
-Moreover, we propose an additional meta-learning algorithm which can further improve the accuracy of the models in some settings.
+Our proposed method modifies the training procedure by using the Balanced Softmax activation function~\citep{NEURIPS2020_2ba61cc3} for the Cross-Entropy loss instead of the commonly used Standard Softmax function.
+By combining the Balanced Softmax Cross-Entropy loss with state-of-the-art approaches for class incremental learning with rehearsal memory, it is possible to further improve the average incremental accuracy of those methods on competitive benchmarks.
+Our method also potentially decreases the computational cost of the training procedure as the Balanced Softmax Cross-Entropy loss does not require any additional balanced finetuning step.
+Moreover, we propose an additional meta-learning algorithm that can further improve the accuracy of the models in some settings.
 Finally, we propose an extension of the Balanced Softmax Cross-Entropy, named the Relaxed Balanced Softmax Cross-Entropy, specifically designed for class incremental learning without memory.
-We show that this newly proposed loss can be combined with approaches initially conceived for class incremental learning with a replay memory in order to adapt them to the exemplar-free setting without further modification and can achieve state-of-the-art results \revisedsection{and are competitive with memory-based approaches}.
+We show that this newly proposed loss can be applied to approaches initially conceived for class incremental learning with a replay memory in order to adapt them to the exemplar-free setting without further modification.
+They then achieve state-of-the-art results \revisedsection{and are competitive with memory-based approaches}.

-To summarize, our contributions are three-folds: \begin{itemize} \item We propose the use of the Balanced Softmax Cross-Entropy as a mitigation method for large-scale class incremental learning and we show that it can seamlessly be combined with advanced state-of-the-art methods in order to improve their accuracy while also decreasing the computation complexity of their training procedure. \item We propose a meta-learning algorithm which can improve the accuracy of the Balanced Softmax Cross-Entropy in some settings. \item We introduce an extension of the Balanced Softmax Cross-Entropy for class incremental learning without memory, \revisedsection{named Relaxed Balanced Softmax Cross-Entropy}.
+To summarize, our contributions are three-fold: \begin{itemize} \item We propose the use of the Balanced Softmax Cross-Entropy as a mitigation method for large-scale class incremental learning and we show that it can be seamlessly combined with advanced state-of-the-art methods in order to improve their accuracy while also decreasing the computational complexity of their training procedure. \item We propose a meta-learning algorithm that can improve the accuracy of the Balanced Softmax Cross-Entropy in some settings. \item We introduce an extension of the Balanced Softmax Cross-Entropy \revisedsection{specifically designed} for class incremental learning without memory, \revisedsection{named Relaxed Balanced Softmax Cross-Entropy}.
 We show that it achieves state-of-the-art performances and can efficiently balance the trade-off between stability and plasticity. \end{itemize}